 A Message from Mr. Patrick D. McCabe, Superintendent of Schools

-On behalf of the Akron Board of Education, administrators, faculty and staff, welcome to the 2019-20 school year.
-I am honored to be the new Superintendent of Schools and am excited to begin a partnership with all members of the Akron school community.
+On behalf of the Akron Board of Education, administrators, faculty and staff, welcome!
+I am honored to be the Superintendent of Akron Schools and am excited for the partnership with all members of the Akron school community.
 As a veteran school administrator, I am tremendously impressed with the quality of our instructional program, our talented staff, the accomplishments of our students, and the close relationship between the school district, community, and families.

 Working collaboratively, we can execute the mission and vision of the district while ensuring that every child is provided an engaging, challenging, and relevant instructional program that supports their individual talents, interests, and ambitions.
 It is through partnerships with families and the demonstrated commitment and dedication of our faculty and staff that our children will experience success and accomplish their goals.